vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

       # Kafka data has a fixed domain name: key, value, topic, partition, offset, timestamp, timestampType.
       # If multiple fields need to be specified after Spark reads as DataFrame, separate them with commas.
-      # Specify the field name in fields, for example key for degree in Nebula, as shown in the following.
+      # Specify the field name in fields.
+For example, use key for degree in Nebula, as shown in the following.
       fields: [key]
       nebula.fields: [degree]

-      # In source, use a column in the topic as the source of the edge's starting vertex.
+      # In source, use a column in the topic as the source of the edge's source vertex.
+      # In target, use a column in the topic as the source of the edge's destination vertex.
       source:{
           field:timestamp
       }

-      # In target, use a column in the topic as the source of the edge's destination vertex.
       target:{
           field:offset
       }

-      # Number of pieces of data written to Nebula Graph in a single batch.
+      # The number of data written to Nebula Graph in a single batch.
       batch: 10

-      # Number of Spark partitions
+      # The number of Spark partitions.
       partition: 10

-      # Read message interval.
+      # The interval for message reading.
 Unit: second.
       interval.seconds: 10
     }

-    # Set information about Edge Type serve
+    # Set the information about the Edge Type serve.
     {
       name: serve
       type: {